LightForm-group/matflow-user-documentation/README.md

 ## about Matflow

-- Task schemas and workflows (a list of tasks) can go in the same yaml file (at least for development)
+- Task schemas, workflows (a list of tasks), and environments can go in the same yaml file (at least for development)

 - In order to pass the input/output variables around, you need to wrap